jernejstrasner/taxes/README.md

-# Dividends FURS
+# FURS Taxes

-This is a Python script that calculates the tax on dividends according to the regulations of the Financial Administration of the Republic of Slovenia (FURS).
+This is a Python script that calculates the tax on dividends, interest and gains according to the regulations of the Financial Administration of the Republic of Slovenia (FURS).
 Currently only `xlsx` exports from Saxo Bank are supported.

 ## Prerequisites